Nin17/mbipy/data/README.md

 ## BeLens

-Beryllium lenses imaged at BM05 of the ESRF.
+Beryllium lenses (with a radius of curvature of 50μm, 500μm, 1500μm and 4000μm respectively) imaged at BM05 of the ESRF.

 * "50"